MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up-authentication/index.md

 ## Referencing a Security Check
 Create two security checks: `StepUpPinCode` and `StepUpUserLogin`.
 Their initial implementation is the same as described in the [Credentials Validation](../credentials-validation/security-check/) and [User Authentication](../user-authentication/security-check/) tutorials.

-In the tutorial's example, `StepUpPinCode` **depends on** `StepUpUserLogin`.
-The user should only be asked to enter a PIN code if a successful login previously happened to `StepUpUserLogin`.
+In this tutorial's example, `StepUpPinCode` **depends on** `StepUpUserLogin`.
+The user should only be asked to enter a PIN code if a successful login to `StepUpUserLogin` previously happened.
 To do so, `StepUpPinCode` needs to be able to **reference** the `StepUpUserLogin` class.

 The MobileFirst Platform Foundation framework provides an annotation to inject a reference.